tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

   Analog model: applies attenuation and obstacle loss
   Rx: megkapja a fizikai reprezentaciot es a snirt

+so

+- the analog signal representation is a model of the signal as a physical phenomenon
+- three such models are available
+- several modules take part in implementing the model
+- the transmitter creates a signal at the location of transmission at the time of transmission, which is analog description of the signal
+- the propagation submodule of radio medium shift this signal in time and space to the location of the receiver
+- the analog model submodule of the radio medium applies attenuation (optionally in a space, time and frequency dependent way) and the effects of obstacles/obstacle loss -> actually thats applied by the obstacle loss submodule
+- the receiver gets a physical representation of the signal and the calculated SNIR
+- these submodules do their thing according to the analog representation they are modeling

+so the analog signal representation is a model, and it is implemented by these modules

+The analog signal representation is a model of the signal as a physical phenomenon.
+Several modules take part in implementing it.
+Several modules take part in impleneting the transmission, propagation and reception, according to the type of analog signal representation they implement.

+The analog signal representation is a model of the signal as a physical phenomenon.
+Several modules take part in simulating the transmission, propagation and reception of signals, according to the chosen/a particular/using an analog signal representation model.
+There are actually distinct types of transmitter receiver and radio medium modules, using different analog signal representation models.

+The tranmission, propagation and reception process is as follows:

+.. - The transmitter module creates an analog description of the signal at the location of the transmission, at the time of transmission.
+  - The propagation submodule of the radio medium module shifts this signal in time and space to the location of the receiver and to the time of reception.
+  - The analog model submodule of the radio medium module applies attenuation (optionally/sometimes/potentially in a space, time and frequency dependent way).
+  - The obstacle loss submodule of the radio medium module applies the effects of obstacles to the signal.
+  - The receiver module gets a physical representation of the signal and the calculated SNIR/from the radio medium module.

+  ----

+- The transmitter module creates an analog description of the signal at the location and time of the transmission
+- The propagation submodule of the radio medium module shifts this signal in time and space to the location and time of reception.
+- The analog model submodule of the radio medium module applies attenuation (potentially in a space, time and frequency dependent way).
+- The obstacle loss submodule of the radio medium module applies the effects of obstacles to the signal.
+- The receiver module gets a physical representation of the signal and the calculated SNIR from the radio medium module.

+There are actually distinct types of transmitter receiver and radio medium modules, using different analog signal representation models.

+.. ----

+INET contains the following analog model types, presented in the order of increasing complexity:

 - **Unit disk V1**: Simple model featuring communication, interference and detection ranges as parameters.
+Suitable for simulations where the emphasis is not on the relative power of signals, e.g. testing routing protocols.

-Suitable for simulations where the emphasis is not on the details of radio transmissions, but something else, e.g. testing routing protocols.
+.. emphasis is not on the details of radio transmissions, but something else, e.g. testing routing protocols.

-not on the details of attenuation or relative power of signals
+.. not on the details of attenuation or relative power of signals

 - **Unit disk V2**: Simple model featuring communication, interference and detection ranges as parameters.
-Reception outside of it always unsuccessful.
-Signals can't be detected outside of the interference range, which might cause network nodes to defer from transmitting.
-Suitable for simulations where the emphasis is not on the details of radio transmissions, but something else, e.g. testing routing protocols.
+Reception outside the communication range is always unsuccessful.
+Signals can't cause interference outside the interference range, and can't be detected outside of detection range.
+Suitable for simulations where the emphasis is not on the relative power of signals, e.g. testing routing protocols.

+.. which might cause network nodes to defer from transmitting.

   negativ allitasok...hol nem lehet venni/detektalni